tprasadtp/wsl-git/Readme.md

 ## What's Broken
 - Some stuff might break (piping o/p, using bash shell features like xargs etc), but you should be using WSL for them anyways.
+- Output colors are gone.
 - SSH requires you to setup SSH keys in WSL and not windows.
 [See Workaround for using Gpg4Win or using Windows SSH client]
 - GPG signing requires you to steup keys on WSL and not on Windows.
 [See Workaround for Gpg4Win below]
 - bash escaping is done ony for few cases and not for all chars and edge cases.
 - Git credential manager for windows/gnome keyring for storing credentials
 - Exit codes are not preserved.
-- pre-commit, post commit and other git hooks might not work
+- pre-commit, post commit and other git hooks might not work.

 ## Signing With GPG4Win